vrtbl/passerine/CONTRIBUTING.md

 For instance, all datastructures are annotated with `Annotations`, which point to which part of the source file each each structure represents.

 `src/utils` contains utilities that can be used throughout the entire compiler.
-This includes utilities for printing errors, building the P standard library, annotating source files, and passing data through multiple pipes sequentially.
+This includes utilities for printing errors, building the Passerine standard library, annotating source files, and passing data through multiple pipes sequentially.

 The powerhouse of this operation, the VM and its associated datastructures, can be found in `src/VM`.
 The VM is expected to only rely on bytecode and a constants table.
 Pipes should not to rely on the VM, unless they are producing a VM-specific datastructure.